-Crows and ravens are really smart.
 Parrots and cockatoos are very intelligent.
+Ravens and crows are really smart, too.
 Magpies, macaws, jays and parakeets ... all brilliant birds.
 But how is it that these avian animals are so clever when their brains are relatively small?
 After all, isn't it our big brains relative to our body size that makes us humans so amazingly smart?
 Turns out, not necessarily.

-A recent study from the University of Alberta analyzed the brains of 98 birds — all the way from chickens to parrots — and discovered that birds have a medial spiriform nucleus (SpM), which circulates information between the cortex and cerebellum.
-"This loop between the cortex and the cerebellum is important for the planning and execution of sophisticated behaviors," said Doug Wylie, professor of psychology and co-author on the new study.
+A study conducted by University of Alberta researchers analyzed the brains of 98 birds — all the way from chickens to parrots — and discovered that birds have a medial spiriform nucleus (SpM), which circulates information between the cortex and cerebellum.
+"This loop between the cortex and the cerebellum is important for the planning and execution of sophisticated behaviors," said Doug Wylie, professor of psychology and co-author on the study, which was published in Scientific Reports.

 Out of all the birds, parrots seem to come out on top when it comes to intelligence.
 Scientists analyzed the size of the birds' SpM compared to the rest of their brain and learned that parrots have a larger SpM compared to others.
 "Independently, parrots have evolved an enlarged area that connects the cortex and the cerebellum, similar to primates," said Cristian Gutierrez-Ibanez, postdoctoral fellow at University of Alberta.
 "This is another fascinating example of convergence between parrots and primates.
 It starts with sophisticated behaviors, like tool use and self-awareness, and can also be seen in the brain.
 The more we look at the brains, the more similarities we see."